Question:

 Reserve Your Tickets Today!

-You're invited to a staged reading of Monkey, a new play-in-progress written by Shail Modi and directed by Mantra Radhakrishnan, on September 28th & 30th at 7:30 PM.
+You're invited to a staged reading of Shahadat (The Testimonies), a new play-in-progress inspired by the research of Dr. Manal Hamzeh, written by Fouad Teymour, and directed by Christina El Gamal, on November 4th at 6:00 PM.

 Become a part of the story.